Per Sandberg: Early life and education

-Sandberg was born in Levanger, Nord-Trøndelag to self-employed businessman Rolf Sandberg (1926–2010) and part-time worker Rannveig Ertsås (1930–2006).
+Sandberg was born in Levanger Municipality in Nord-Trøndelag county to self-employed businessman Rolf Sandberg (1926–2010) and part-time worker Rannveig Ertsås (1930–2006).
 He has three siblings, sister Mona, and brothers Harald and Stig (Stig committed suicide in 1997).

 He has described his upbringing as "rough", partly due to his father, who he describes as being "incredibly strict and manipulative".
 According to Sandberg, his father would regularly lock him up in the outhouse or the cellar as punishment.
 He would also resort to corporal punishment on his siblings regularly.
 So great was the abuse, that Sandberg claims: "Had my father acted like that today, child welfare would have been there.
 And it would have been an immediate takeover by the child protection services".

 After finishing Upper Secondary school, he held numerous different jobs including as a bartender and waiter at a Ski resort in Ustaoset, and later as a process operator at Norske Skog Skogn from 1982 to 1997, where he became the local trade union representative.
 In 1981 he settled in Levanger.
 Sandberg was in the service of UNIFIL in Southern Lebanon in 1986 during the Lebanese civil war, where he worked as a cook.

 Political career

 Early political career

-Sandberg modestly started his career in the Progress Party by lending his name to the party's local list in Levanger, as a favour to a friend, for the 1987 municipal election, but surprisingly ended up securing a seat in the municipal assembly.
+Sandberg modestly started his career in the Progress Party by lending his name to the party's local list in Levanger, as a favour to a friend, for the 1987 municipal election, but surprisingly ended up securing a seat in the municipal council in Levanger Municipality.
 He had originally joined the party after meeting resistance from public regulations when trying to build a house earlier in the 1980s.
 He was a member of the Nord-Trøndelag county council from 1995 to 1997, until the 1997 parliamentary election in which he secured the party nomination, beating his friend (and future minister) Robert Eriksson.
 During the election campaign, he attended BBQs and events through the whole constituency in a borrowed Volvo 240 with only party stickers as election material.
 He ended up, winning the seat, with 140 votes ahead of the Center Party favourite Marit Arnstad.